johntbush/log4j2-jsonlayout/README.md

 ##  Using this JsonLayout

-To use simply include the layout in your log4j2 config like this:
+To use simply include the layout in your various appenders in your log4j2 config like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>